Fornost461/JavaDowngrader/README.md

 If:

 * you are on Snow Leopard (that is, Mac OS 10.6.x)
-* you messed up your Java installation because you tried to install Java 7 by running the installer whereas it was not supposed to be compatible with your computer
+* and you messed up your Java installation because you tried to install Java 7 by running the installer whereas it was not supposed to be compatible with your computer

 Then this script may definitely help you.
 It will restore your Java 6 configuration.
 Then, you will be able to use Java programs as before (web applets, software such as Minecraft and so on).
 Even the program  _Java Preferences_ will work as before.